Requesting a public record

 - Mail: LOTT Alliance, 500 Adams Street NE, Olympia, Washington 98501

 - Deliver in person: Get directions to our office

 Your request will be responded to within five business days by either:

 - Providing the record.

 - Providing an internet address and link on LOTT’s website to the specific records requested, except that if the requester notifies LOTT that he or she cannot access the records through the internet, then LOTT must provide copies of the record or allow the requester to view copies using an agency computer.

-- Acknowledging that LOTT has received the request and providing a reasonable estimate of the time we will require to respond to the request (in acknowledging receipt of a public records request that is unclear, we may ask the requester to clarify what information the requester is seeking.
+- Acknowledging that LOTT has received the request and providing a reasonable estimate of the time we will require to respond to the request.
+In acknowledging receipt of a public records request that is unclear, we may ask the requester to clarify what information the requester is seeking.
 LOTT, to the greatest extent possible, will provide a reasonable estimate of the time to respond if the request is not clarified.